Tired of making hundreds of sales calls a week just to hear crickets?

 Before we talk about how to do it well, let’s talk about what social selling looks like when it’s done poorly.

 Here’s an example on LinkedIn from someone I’d never met or connected with.
 I have no idea who this person is or what they do.
+Most likely it was the bulk messaging with the use of LinkedIn automation.

 There’s no mention of my name (which makes it feel like a batched message) and they don’t mention anything they can do for my company or what they actually do.